Technical reasons to choose FreeBSD over GNU/Linux

-In my previous article "Why you should migrate everything from Linux to BSD" part 1 and part 2 I addressed some of the "political" problems that has been going on with GNU/Linux.
-And while I believe these issues are important and reasons to consider migrating from GNU/Linux to BSD, there also exist technical reasons to consider.
+In my previous article "Why you should migrate everything from Linux to BSD" part 1 and part 2 I addressed some of the "political issues" with GNU/Linux.
+And while I believe these issues are important and reasons to consider migrating from GNU/Linux to BSD, there also exist some important technical benefits to consider.

-Because of the way FreeBSD has been designed, and how the different components have been put together, and how you deal with configuration and tuning, and all the tools that has been developed and improved over the cause of many years, working with FreeBSD is something special.
+Working with FreeBSD is something special.
+This is because of the way it has been designed, how the different components have been put together, how you deal with configuration and tuning, and how all of it integrates together.

-With most GNU/Linux distributions I have worked with since about 1998 you get a feeling of "mismatch".
+With most GNU/Linux distributions I have worked with since about 1998 up until today you get a feeling of "mismatch".

-As an example, Debian GNU/Linux has the Debian way of doing things.
-The Debian way is represented by the usage of a specific set of configuration management tools and patches that makes third party software conform to "the Debian way" of setting things up.
+As an example, Debian GNU/Linux has the Debian way of doing things, it is distribution specific.
+The Debian way is represented by the usage of a specific set of configuration management tools and patches that make third party software conform to "the Debian way" of setting things up.
 And while this in some sense can unify how you do things on the Debian distribution, it is breaking with upstream configuration which makes it very annoying to deal with.
 This is especially a problem when something isn't working right, or when the way things are described in the upstream documentation doesn't match the setup on Debian.
 Another problem with this approach is that some third party software, and even core elements of the distribution such as systemd, cannot be forcefully shaped into "the Debian way".
 The result is a system where some parts are running "the Debian way" while other parts are not.
 Debian GNU/Linux has adopted systemd yet at the same time the default networking part is Debian specific.
 Sometimes you have to disable and remove Debian specific things to get systemd specific things to work.
+All of this is the result of a system that has been put together by many mismatching components.

 Ubuntu is even worse.
 Because it is based upon Debian it runs with a lot of Debian tooling and setup, yet at the same time there is also the "Ubuntu way" in which things have been changed from Debian, and then there is added a layer on top of all that, a so-called user improved tooling layer, which sometimes makes Ubuntu break in incomprehensible ways.